 Fast forward a couple of years, and our kids were thriving in their preschools.
 They were learning, having fun, and I was enjoying those few hours of separation (having littles is tough, guys).
 Every time homeschooling started to creep back into my mind, I would push it out with all these positives.
 Then came Kindergarten for my oldest.
 I was dreading it.
-It was SUCH a long day, and i knew that a lot of that time was filler.
+It was SUCH a long day, and I knew a lot of that time was filler.
 She wouldn’t get home until about 4:00 and would be utterly exhausted.
 And that’s exactly what happened.
 I really felt like the long school day was stealing our family time.
 Because my husband works in ministry, our weekends are often busy.
 Homeschooling, again, started to weigh on me, but I put a pin in it.

 Then came first grade.
 We loved her teacher, but the school wasn’t meeting some specific needs my child had.
 When I would bring this up (over and over again), I was met with a lot of explanations but also a lot of resistance.
 My middle was in pre-k, and the thought of her having to deal with the long day of public school kindergarten made my brain hurt.
 And so in January of 2020, we once and for all decided that public school was not working for our family.
 We knew then that we would be homeschooling the following year.
 We told the kids our decision (they were so excited!), and I started dabbling in researching homeschool methods and curriculums (curricula?).